Kajal-Yadav31/ResumeGenerator/README.md

 ## Overview

-Django Resume Generator is a web application built using the Django framework that allows users to create, view, edit, and download their resumes.
-The application includes authentication functionality, form layouts for CV information, a profile view with editing options, and PDF download capability.
+Django Resume Generator is a secure, scalable web application built using the Django framework that allows users to create, view, edit, and download their resumes.
+The application features advanced user authentication, profile management, real-time editing, and PDF download capabilities.
+Additionally, it integrates a machine learning-powered salary prediction model, making it a versatile tool for professionals.

 ## Demo
 https://github.com/Kajal-Yadav31/ResumeGenerator/assets/129850619/dfcd86fd-e8c6-44e9-b93c-8753c4e8ae84